-From the tables and figures above, it can be seen that the multivariate process regression models are able to discover a more desired pattern in the gap compared with using the conventional GPR and TPR model independently.
-It also reveals that taking correlations between the two outputs into consideration improves the accuracy of prediction compared with the methods of modeling each output independently.
-In particular, MV-TPR performs better than MV-GPR in the predictions of both types of noisy data.
-This may be explained by the fact that MV-TPR has a better modeling flexibility with one more parameter which can capture the degree of freedom of the data and take the correlations between two responses into account.
-The reason remains to be studied in future.
+From the tables and figures above, it can be seen that the multivariate process regression models are able to discover a more desired pattern in the gap compared with the conventional GPR and TPR models used independently.
+It also reveals that taking the correlations between the two outputs into consideration improves the accuracy of prediction compared with the methods of modelling each output independently.
+In particular, MV-TPR performs better than MV-GPR in the predictions for both types of noisy data whilst the performances by TPR and GPR are similar.